 People often ask me why.
 Why do I put myself out there, on the frontlines of mental health advocacy, disregarding the inaccurate perceptions some will form about me?
-Some cut more to the point: “Etan, you cannot mention your past battling mental illness on social media and the Web because of potential employers or shidduchs (date suggestions).”
+Some cut more to the point: “Etan, you cannot mention your past battling mental illness on social media and the Web because of potential employers and shidduchs (date suggestions).”

-Well, response one is I’m happily employed; in fact, maybe too happily employed as I carry titles here at Refuat Hanefesh and within the accounting world.
-To the second point about dating: that is fair.
+Well, response one is I’m happily employed; in fact, maybe too happily employed, as I carry titles here at Refuat Hanefesh and within the accounting world.
+To the second point regarding dating: that is fair.
 It is one thing for someone married/engaged/in a relationship to do what I do.
-Their significant other already knows them well enough to know the truth, that what they have overcome and learned to manage and mitigate gives them unparalleled strength, not some murky weakness.
+Their significant other already knows them well enough to know the truth, that what they have overcome and moved past gives them unparalleled strength, not some murky weakness.
 But me; why do I put myself out there?

 I Understand What It’s Like

-Because I get what it’s like to be alone.
-I get what it’s like to have a loneliness which goes so much deeper than the literal sense of not being in the company of others.
+Because I remember what it’s like to be alone.
+I remember what it’s like to have a loneliness that goes so much deeper than the literal sense of not being in the company of others.
 When I was a little kid and teen – not so successfully battling mysterious feelings – it didn’t matter if I was in an auditorium with a thousand people: I was so alone.
 In fact, the more people in a room with me, the more alone I was.
 All these people, yet nobody gets me.

 Granted, I now know how wrong I was.
 I know that it is statistically absurd to think that there were not many people in my school or that I knew who were battling mental illness in some form on some scale (as I later realized was the root of these mysterious and scary feelings).
 Even though some probably didn’t and still don’t realize that they were battling and even if they did realize, nobody would dare share something so damning as the fact they were seeking treatment from a therapist or mental health doctor.